vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The name of the model you downloaded will appear in the dropdown menu in the top left.
 If you downloaded the gemma3:4b model you can submit images and pdf documents in addition to text.

+The app does not stop running when you close the browser tab.
 To shut down the app: In the terminal type Crl+C on Mac or Alt+F4 on Windows.

 7. Future - Simply Double-click a file to launch